The Good Place: Critical response

-On Rotten Tomatoes, the fourth season has a rating of 100%, based on 52 reviews, with an average rating of 8.3/10.
+On Rotten Tomatoes, the fourth season has a rating of 100%, based on 53 reviews, with an average rating of 8.3/10.
 The site's critical consensus reads, "A wild philosophical ride to the very end, The Good Place brings it home with a forking good final season."

 Several critics have commended the show for its exploration and creative use of ethics and philosophy.
 Featured topics include the trolley problem thought experiment originally devised by Philippa Foot, the categorical imperative first formulated by Immanuel Kant, T. M. Scanlon's What We Owe to Each Other, and the works of Aristotle and Søren Kierkegaard.
 Andrew P. Street of The Guardian wrote that "moral philosophy is the beating heart of the program" and that the show "made philosophy seem cool."
 Elizabeth Yuko of The Atlantic noted that "The Good Place stands out for dramatizing actual ethics classes onscreen, without watering down the concepts being described, and while still managing to be entertaining."
 For their part, several philosophers have celebrated the show's largely accurate popularization of their line of work, while noting some minor inaccuracies.

-Several critics have noted that The Good Place is notable for its eschewing of antiheroes and cynical themes in favor of likable characters and positive messages.
+Several critics have noted that The Good Place often eschews antiheroes and cynical themes in favor of likable characters and positive messages.
 James Poniewozik of The New York Times said, "The most refreshing thing about The Good Place, in an era of artistic bleakness, is its optimism about human nature.
 It's made humane and sidesplittingly entertaining television out of the notion that people – and even the occasional immortal demon – are redeemable."
 Jenna Scherer of Rolling Stone wrote that The Good Place proved that "slapstick and banter can coexist alongside tragedy and hardship – that a show doesn't need to be self-serious to be serious-minded."
 Erik Adams of The A.V.
 Club praised the show as portraying an "uncommonly decent TV world".
 Stuart Heritage of The Guardian called The Good Place "relentlessly optimistic", a quality which Stephanie Palumbo of Vulture called "a salve for despair in the Trump era".